andreyholovko/engine-simulation/README.md

 and `tests/test_session.py::test_session_starts_at_idle_and_holds_it` /
 `::test_idle_recovers_after_a_power_pull`.

-## Not built yet
+## Not built, and not currently planned

-Transmission, drag strip mode (wheelspin, rolling resistance/tire friction -- deliberately *not* modeled in dyno mode), and multi-engine presets beyond EA888 Gen3/Gen3B.
+Transmission and drag-strip mode (wheelspin, rolling resistance/tire friction -- deliberately *not* modeled in dyno mode).
+There's no roadmap toward these right now -- current work is optimization and realism on the dyno model itself (new validated engine/turbo presets, tighter physical modeling, audio), not new phases or scope.